tonindexer/anton/abi/README.md

       {                             // fields definitions
          "name": "query_id",        // field name
          "tlb_type": "## 64",       // describes how we should parse the field
-         "go_type": "uint64"        // describes in what golang type should we map the given field },
+         "map_to": "uint64"         // [optional] describes in what golang type should we map the given field },
       {
          "name": "auction_config",